-Future sales and issuances of our common stock or rights to purchase common stock, including pursuant to the Shelf Registration, Sales Agreement and our equity incentive plans, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.\
+Future sales and issuances of our common stock or rights to purchase common stock, including pursuant to the Shelf Registration, Sales Agreement and our equity incentive plans, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.

 We expect that we will need significant additional capital in the future to continue our planned operations, including conducting clinical trials, commercialization efforts, expanded research and development activities, and costs associated with operating a public company.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time, including through the registration statement on Form S-3, as amended, declared effective in February 2022, covering the sale of up to \$200.0 million of our securities (the "Shelf Registration").
 For example, in February 2022, we entered into an Open Market Sales AgreementSM (the "Sales Agreement") with Jefferies, LLC ("Jefferies"), pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal.
-As of June 30, 2023, we have not issued any shares of common stock pursuant to the Sales Agreement.
-In addition, in February 2023, we entered into a securities purchase agreement with several institutional and accredited investors, including holders of more than 5% of our total common stock outstanding on the date of the securities purchase agreement, pursuant to which we issued and sold

-16,116,000 shares of common stock, pre-funded warrants to purchase 800,000 shares of common stock, all of which were exercised during the three months ended June 30, 2023, and warrants to purchase 12,687,000 shares of common stock.
-If these additional shares of common stock, and the shares of common stock issuable pursuant to such pre-funded warrants and warrants, are resold, or if it is perceived that they will be resold, in the public market, the trading price of our common stock could decline.
-If we sell additional shares of common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
-Such sales may also result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to the holders of our common stock.
+As of September 30, 2023, we have not issued any shares of common stock pursuant to the Sales Agreement.
+In addition, in February 2023, we entered into a securities purchase agreement with several institutional and accredited investors, including holders of more than 5% of our total common stock outstanding on the date of the securities purchase agreement, pursuant to which we issued and sold 16,116,000 shares of common stock, pre-funded warrants to purchase 800,000 shares of common stock, all of which have been exercised, and warrants to purchase 12,687,000 shares of common stock.
+If these additional shares of common stock, and the shares of common stock issued or issuable pursuant to such pre-funded warrants and warrants, are resold, or if it is perceived that they will be resold, in the public market, the trading price of our common stock could decline.
+If we sell additional shares of common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent